KarandeepSinghCoder/blog/_posts/2020-3-4-how do URL shorteners work.md

 ---
 layout: post
-title: how do URL shorteners work
+title:What Is a URL Shortener?
 ---

-<h1>What Is a URL Shortener?</h1>

 A URL shortener is basically a way to make a long URL (Uniform Resource Locator) shorter.
 URL shortening services are Web tools (or services) that allow you to provide a long URL to a specific webpage and obtain a much shorter URL from the service provider.